-Waking Attention and Interest
+Waking Attention and Holding Interest.
+(Article.)

 ATTENTION AND INTEREST are forms of mental activity that cannot be separated.
 Interest always implies attention.
 Attention cannot be long maintained without interest, consequently, continuous attention would imply continuous interest.
 Interest once aroused signifies that attention has be properly secured.